 More than a match for the ruthless pirate crew, Alosa has only one thing standing between her and the map: her captor, the unexpectedly clever and unfairly attractive first mate, Riden.
 But not to worry, for Alosa has a few tricks up her sleeve, and no lone pirate can stop the Daughter of the Pirate King.

 So… consent stuff.
 Alosa is a captive aboard a pirate ship.
-She’s also arranged for herself to be captured and has made it clear (to the reader) that she can come and go from her cell pretty much at will.
+She arranges for herself to be captured and makes it clear (to the reader) that she can come and go from her cell pretty much at will.
 When she experiences a romantic advance from one of the other pirates, it’s not clear whether she wants him to behave like he does.
 I guess it’s clear she could stop him if she wanted to, but it felt a little weird to me.
 Maybe I’ve just come to appreciate the recent books where consent is made really clear.

 There’s also some backstory referring to the way sirens treat their victims that isn’t ever really addressed in the story.
 At one point, a character comments on the sirens’ behavior (See below for details.) and Alosa kind of dismisses it like, yeah, but the pirates had harmful intentions, too.
 I don’t know.
-I wish it had been addressed in the story more clearly.
+I wish the book addressed this in the story more clearly.

 Aside from that, I liked a lot of other things– the adventure on a pirate ship, the enemies to lovers romance, the banter between characters, and the fierce heroine.
 I want to read the second book in this duology, DAUGHTER OF THE SIREN QUEEN.
-It looks like from some of the reviews that I’ve read that the consent issues are better addressed in this book.
+Some of the reviews on Goodreads indicate that this book better addresses consent issues.

 Recommended for Ages 14 up.